AlecBenzer/alecbenzer.github.com/_posts/2013-03-20-stack-language-ocaml.md

 ## Continuations and chaining function calls

-So using partial application, and this other thing called continuations, we can implement a way to change lots of functions calls together like we want.
+So using partial application, and this other thing called continuations, we can implement a way to chain lots of functions calls together like we want for our stack language syntax.

 A continuation is basically a function that gets called on the results of another function.
 For example: